Photo from Mexican Today: New and Rediscovered Recipes for Contemporary Kitchens by Pati Jinich (2016, Houghton Mifflin Harcourt).

 Start with a jar of store-bought pickle relish and stir in chopped white onion, diced serrano or jalapeño peppers, and diced avocado.
 Need to brush up on your slicing and dicing skills?
 Here’s another quick video on how to dice an avocado perfect for preparing this recipe.
 Bingo — amped-up flavor and a Mexican spin on your classic dill pickle relish.

-These Mexican combos take your hot dog beyond standard.
+These Mexican combos take your hot dog beyond the standard.
 After all, gourmet dogs have long included a Chicago-style version, New York-style, and other regional favorites.
-Add these Mexican twists, incorporating nutritious avocados from Mexico, to your repertoire.
+Add these Mexican twists, incorporating nutritious avocados from Mexico to your repertoire.

 You can have even more fun by offering condiment dishes filled with crumbled queso fresco, grilled corn, or chicharrón (fried pork skin).
-Avocados From Mexico offers other recipes for avo dogs: Check out the Manhattan-style recipe for the Mid-Town Mex Dog and Mexi-Dog Rollups, made with avocado and refried beans!
+Avocados From Mexico offers other recipes for avo dogs: Check out the recipes for the Pineapple Hotdog Wraps with Spicy Avocado Dip and Chilean Style Hot Dog with Avocado, Sauerkraut and Mayo!

 Happy Memorial Day — and happy day of hot dog eating!